-Contractors were on site last month doing restorative work to Notre Dame Cathedral when tragically, a fire destroyed a good part of this iconic place of worship, the cause of which is still under investigation.
-Those of us that know the hearts of contractors and craftsman, know that none of them would intentionally set fire to a project they are working on, regardless if the project is as revered as Notre Dame or not.
+Last month, contractors were on site completing restorative work to Notre Dame Cathedral.
+While this was ongoing, a fire broke out and tragically destroyed a large portion of the iconic medieval church.
+While the cause of the fire is still under investigation, those of us who are familiar with the hearts of construction workers know none of them would intentionally incinerate a project they are working on.

-A project list is the common document that accompanies your resume when interviewing for a new job.
+A Project List commonly accompanies your résumé when submitting an application for a new job.

 Your project list should include:

-Employers are looking for a myriad of things from your project list including what part of the project you were exposed to, what you are experienced with and what your commitment was to the project, the project team and the company.
-They use the project list as a conversation piece to get to know your strengths and experience in the industry.
-They also use it to determine what type of support system they may need to provide you to ensure your success with them.
+Employers are looking to determine a myriad of things from your project list, including your overall commitment level.
+They will review the parts of the projects with which you were involved, as well as your specific responsibilities.
+Employers often use the project list as a conversation starter to learn about your strengths and experiences in the industry.
+They also use it to determine the type of support system you would require in order to be successful.

-Several architects and thousands of craftsmen, nearly two centuries after the start of the building of Notre Dame, finally finished the main structures of the cathedral in 1345.
+Nearly two centuries after the commencement of construction on Notre Dame Cathedral, the main structures of the cathedral were finally completed in 1345.

-Continue to be proud of what projects you participated in and made come to life, see new life again or take on modern day conveniences.
-Your role, however big or small was important.
-When preparing your project list, you can include pictures of the completed structures.
-Some candidates list their projects directly under the companies they worked for instead of making it a separate document.
-There is no right or wrong.
-It is about your work history and finding the match for the next company that helps you build on that history.
-If you need help with your project list we are always here to assist.
+Continue to be proud of the projects you participated in.
+Your role, however large or small, was important.
+When preparing your project list, you may include pictures of the completed structures.
+Some candidates list their projects directly under the companies they worked for instead of making it a separate document, but there is no single correct way to format the project list.
+It is about your work history and finding a good company that will help you build on that history.
+If you need help with your project list, we are always here to assist.

 To Building on Your History,